BP0312370/Data-Science-Professional-Practice/README.md

 # Predicting Spotify Song Hits Using Machine Learning

 ## Executive Summary
-This project uses Kaggle’s [Spotify Tracks Attributes and Popularity](https://www.kaggle.com/datasets/melissamonfared/spotify-tracks-attributes-and-popularity/data) dataset to test if a a supervised machine learning classification model can reliably predict song hits using attributes of the song.
+This project uses Kaggle’s [Spotify Tracks Attributes and Popularity](https://www.kaggle.com/datasets/melissamonfared/spotify-tracks-attributes-and-popularity/data) dataset to test if a supervised machine learning classification model can reliably predict song hits using attributes of the song.
 Reliability was defined as achieving an F1 score ≥ 0.7.
 A hit was defined as a popularity score ≥ 70.

+Six models were compared:
+- Logistic Regression (RUS and Weighted)
+- Random Forest (RUS and Weighted)
+- XGBoost (RUS and Weighted)

 **The best-performing model was XGBoost (Weighted) with:**
 - **ROC AUC:** 0.87